 - Finally, one of the most critical factors in deciding what a case is worth is how much liability insurance the defendant has.
-If the plaintiff is injured in an automobile accident, then the amount of the negligent vehicle's liability insurance policy is what we must look at, along with any available under-insurance coverage that our client has.
+If the plaintiff is injured in an automobile accident, the amount of the negligent vehicle’s liability insurance policy is what we must look at, along with any available under-insurance coverage that our client has.

 How lawsuits make us safer

-Recently, the Center for Justice & Democracy, a national consumer organization dedicated to educating the public about the importance of our civil justice system, published its findings as to how our legal system protects us all from injury and disease.
+Recently, the Center for Justice & Democracy, a national consumer organization dedicated to educating the public about the importance of our civil justice system, published its findings regarding how our legal system protects us all from injury and disease.
 In sum, its study found that big companies tend to act quickly to change their unsafe practices if they are faced with the threat of having to pay a large verdict or settlement.

 At Barasch McGarry Salzman & Penson, PC, we have long agreed with this philosophy.
-Since approximately one-half of our practice involves cases on behalf of injured firefighters, we have brought hundreds of cases against negligent building owners whose violation of the fire code, electrical code or building code caused the firefighter's injuries or burns.
+Because approximately one-half of our practice involves cases on behalf of injured firefighters, we have brought hundreds of cases against negligent building owners whose violation of the fire code, electrical code or building code caused the firefighter’s injuries or burns.
 We believe that the best way to force building owners to comply with safety codes, rules and ordinances is to hit them with substantial verdicts and settlements.

 Recent settlements and verdicts

 Since 2003, our firm has recovered more than $500 million on behalf of injured NYC firefighters.